 They argue that he did not directly invent Champagne but perfected its quality by working on various aspects of the winemaking.
 They also claim that Champagne was invented by a British scientist, physician, naturalist, and metallurgist Christopher Merrett in 1662 and was known as English sparkling wine.
 Contrarily, they argue that Dom Perignon was trying to avoid bubbles and referred to the wine with bubbles as devil’s vine or pop-top wine.

-Dom Pierre Perignon was one of the eight children of a clerk of a local judge, born in December 1638 in the town of Sainte-Menehould in the Province of Champagne in France.
-He entered the Benedictine order at the age of 19.
+Dom Pierre Perignon was one of the eight children born to a clerk of a local judge, born in December 1638 in the town of Sainte-Menehould in the Province of Champagne, France.
+He joined the Benedictine order at the age of 19.

-He initially served at the Abbey of Saint-Vannes in the town of Verdun.
-Subsequently, he was transferred to the Abbey of Hautvillers near the town of Epernay in 1668.
-Until his death in 1715, he served as cellar master of the Abbey.
+He initially was placed in Verdun at the Abbey of Saint-Vannes.
+Subsequently, he moved to Epernay to the Abbey of Hautvillers in 1668.
+Here he stayed until his death in 1715, working as the cellar master of the Abbey.

 During Perignon’s era, the in-bottle re-fermentation was a huge problem for winemakers in the Champagne-making process.
 Fermentation would sometimes stop before all the sugars were converted to alcohol in the cool Autumn and winter weather.

 The wine would turn into a bomb during the warm spring weather.
-The dormant yeast would generate carbon dioxide that would push the cork out of the bottle or explode.
+The dormant yeast would begin to ferment again when the temperatures raised.
+This fermentation would create carbon dioxide, and as the pressure in the bottle increased it would either pop the cork or cause the bottle to explode.
 Nearby bottles in the cellar, also under pressure, would also break.